OllieJonas/Benchmarking-Lunar-Lander/README.md

 For UNIX-based systems, you just need to run the program like any old python program: `python3 -m main`.

 For Windows, a `run.bat` file has been included for convenience sake in the root directory.
 This builds and runs the image, and then collects any results from the container.
-Occasionally, you may need to prune any hanging images.
-To do this, use the following: docker prune images --force.